redxdev/hvzsite/README.md

 # Humans vs Zombies

-This is the next-generation version of the website used by the Rochester Institute of Technology's Humans vs Zombies club.
+This is the website that the [Rochester Institute of Technology's Humans vs Zombies club](https://hvz.rit.edu/) uses to run weeklong games of Humans vs Zombies.

 ## Warning